 When it comes to a child working for themselves, there is no age limit, but they’d obviously need to balance education and chill out time into anything they do.

 How can a kid become a millionaire?

-Making money with a job will bring the money rolling in, but long term wealth can be harder.
+Making money as a kid will get earn money, but long term wealth can be harder.

-You may hope your child grows up to earn millions as an entrepreneur from their side hustle, selling their company on, but there is a best way to set them up on the path to be a millionaire – and it’s all about saving/investing.
+You may hope your child grows up to earn millions as an entrepreneur from their side hustle, selling their great business idea on, but there is the best way to set them up on the path to be a millionaire – and it’s all about saving/investing.

 The earlier you start saving for your child, the sooner they can become a millionaire.

-Put £25 a month aside into a high-interest account from birth until 21, then allow compounding interest to take effect, your child could be a millionaire by the time they turn 60, according to The Motley Fool (obviously investments can go up as well as down).
+Put £25 a month aside into a high-interest account from birth until 21, then allow compounding interest to take effect, your child could be a millionaire by the time they turn 60, according to The Motley Fool.

 Help kids with financial education

-Kids learn at school, but life lessons start at home.
+Kids learn at school, but life lessons – even for young kids – start at home.